Is Dublin safe for new and unsophisticated travelers?

-We like to carry a Pacsafe (or an equivalent style backpack) when exploring cities like Dublin to help conceal any valuables.
+For safety, we like the a Pacsafe Metrosafe (or an equivalent style backpack) which is perfect for exploring cities like Dublin and helps conceal valuables.

-However, it’s still seen by some visitors as one of the safest capitals in the world.
-This is due to the fact that the population of Ireland is actually quite low so crime is quite sparse nationally.
+However, it’s seen by as one of the safest capitals in the world due to the fact that the population of Ireland is actually quite low, so crime is quite sparse nationally.

 If we had to criticize Dublin’s tourism, we would say the drug problem in neighborhoods such as Ballymun and Ballyfermot is the main problem.

 - The current U.S. Department of State Travel Advisory at the date of this report’s publication assesses Ireland at Level 1, indicating travelers should exercise normal precautions.

 - The U.S. Department of State has assessed Dublin as being a MEDIUM-threat location for crime.

 - Visiting tourists are commonly victims of purse snatching or pickpocketing in high-traffic and tourist areas, but violent crimes against tourists are infrequent.